zuhlke/engineering-posts/drafts/module-federation-with-vite-for-react.md

 ```

-Let’s go through each of the fields in federation plugin.
+Let’s go through each of the fields in the federation plugin.

 **Name**: is the module name to be given to the JavaScript module that will be built including shared components.
 This is required.
 More details can be found [here](https://github.com/originjs/vite-plugin-federation#name-string).

 **FileName**: is the Filename of the entry file for the JavaScript module.
 This is not required though as the default value for this will be `remoteEntry.js`.
 More details can be found [here](https://github.com/originjs/vite-plugin-federation#filenamestring).

-**Exposes**: is where we need to list down the components that we are going to expose as remote component with the remote module.
+**Exposes**: this is where we need to list down the components that we are going to expose as remote components with the remote module.
 More details can be found [here](https://github.com/originjs/vite-plugin-federation#exposes).

 **NOTE**: All the exposing components should export the react component as a default export.
-Otherwise it will not be able to integrate without an issue from the Host application side as there is no enough details to import individual export from a react component.
+Otherwise, it will not be able to integrate without an issue from the Host application side as there are not enough details to import individual export from a react component.

-**Shared**: So this is bit of a complex property.
+**Shared**: This is a bit of a complex property.
 When it comes to libraries like react we need to have one instance shared between all the libraries to handle states of components without an issue.
-So when we are working with remote modules we need a way to use one react instance in both remote module and the host application.
-To achieve this we need tell that what libraries will be shared between host and remote modules.
+So when we are working with remote modules we need a way to use one react instance in both the remote module and the host application.
+To achieve this we need to describe what libraries will be shared between the host and the remote modules.
 This property will enable us to list those libraries.
-So we need to add this property in both host side configuration and remote application side configuration and add the same list of libraries in both side to be indicate what need to be shared.
+So we need to add this property in both host-side configuration and remote application-side configuration and add the same list of libraries on both sides to indicate what needs to be shared.
 More details on the property can be found [here](https://github.com/originjs/vite-plugin-federation#shared).

 ## Host Application Basic Configuration

-There are two ways to configure host application to bring in remote modules.
+There are two ways to configure a host application to bring in remote modules.
 One is directly referring to the URL of the remote module entry file.
-Second is dynamically populate the reference.
-Both has a similar set of properties as to the remote side except for the property remotes .
-As Name and Shared property are same as explain above following is the explanation for remotes property.
+The second is, dynamically populate the reference.
+Both have a similar set of properties as to the remote side except for the property remotes.
+As Name and Shared property are the same as explained above following is the explanation for remotes property.

 Remotes: holds references to entry files of remote modules.
-Following are the examples of how we can use remotes property.
+Following are examples of how we can use remotes property.
 More details can be found [here](https://github.com/originjs/vite-plugin-federation#remotes).

-### Get the remote component using URL
+### Get the remote component using the URL

 ```typescript
 export default defineConfig({